Funding Lab: Our first assignment has been assigned

 The crowdfunding world consists of three groups: creators, backers, and platforms.

-If even one of these elements is missing, this world cannot exist.
+Without even one of these elements, this world could not exist.
 A "maker" refers to someone who needs funding or is taking on a challenge.
-On the platform, they launch and carry out projects and offer rewards.
+On the platform, they launch and manage projects and offer rewards.

-A backer is someone who provides funding to a creator and offers encouragement and support.
+A supporter is someone who provides funding to a creator or offers encouragement and support.
 They participate in (fund) projects that offer products designed to improve daily life or embody values and philosophies they resonate with, and in return, they receive rewards.

-The platform acts as a facilitator, establishing and maintaining rules and a culture that enable creators and backers to communicate transparently and ensure the smooth progress of funding campaigns.
+The platform acts as a facilitator, establishing and maintaining rules and a culture that enable makers and supporters to communicate transparently and ensure the smooth progress of funding campaigns.

 Makers, supporters, and platforms.
-These three are the key players in building a world where anyone can take on a challenge.
+These are the three key players building a world where anyone can take on a challenge.

 Crowdfunding platform Wadiz